A. Ray Abernathy

 Career Accomplishments & Highlights

 • Worked with Duke Energy in 1975 to study fish populations in lakes Keowee & Jocassee.
-Studies revealed the fish to contain unacceptable levels of mercury, leading to a public advisory to limit the consumption of fish caught in those lakes.
-Dr. Abernathy’s work on mercury greatly influenced the recognition of this as a widespread problem in South Carolina.
+Studies revealed that the fish contained unacceptable levels of mercury, prompting a public advisory to limit consumption of fish caught in those lakes.
+Abernathy’s work on mercury greatly influenced the recognition of this as a widespread problem in South Carolina.

-• More broadly, Dr. Abernathy was among the first researchers to conduct comprehensive studies of the water chemistry in reservoirs in the upstate of South Carolina.
+• More broadly, Dr. Abernathy was among the first researchers to conduct comprehensive studies of reservoir water chemistry in the upstate of South Carolina.

-• The first faculty member hired into the newly formed Environmental Systems Engineering Department by Dr. Gene Rich, who at that time was serving as the Dean of the College of Engineering.
+• The first faculty member hired into the newly formed Environmental Systems Engineering Department was Gene Rich, who was then serving as Dean of the College of Engineering.

 • An annual award for EEES graduate students is named in honor of Dr. Abernathy, endowed by contributions made through the SC Water Environment Association.